-SUPPORT TO SCIENTIFIC RESEARCH
+SUPPORT TO MEDICAL AND SCIENTIFIC RESEARCH

-The Group has always believed in research and innovation as key drivers for continuous development and improvement, a belief that goes beyond Company boundaries.
-Indeed, Moncler's commitment to promoting research includes the medical and scientific sector, which the Company actively supports through funding and grants.
+The Group has always believed in research and innovation as key drivers for continuous development and improvement.
+This belief goes beyond Company boundaries, as evidenced by Moncler's commitment to promoting research in the medical and scientific sector, which it actively supports through funding and grants.

-In 2017, 1.3 million euros was earmarked for research grants and loans to support researchers at the Umberto Veronesi Foundation and for donations to a number of associations and foundations involved in medical research or, more in general, in supporting the ill, including the the amfAR Foundation and AlL (Associazione Italiana contro le Leucemie - Italian association against leukaemia).
+In 2017, a total of 1.3 million euros was earmarked for research grants and loans to support researchers at the Umberto Veronesi Foundation, and for donations to a number of associations and foundations involved in medical research and in supporting the ill, including the amfAR Foundation and AIL (Associazione Italiana contro le Leucemie - Italian association against leukaemia).